a2i2/surround/docs/source/about.rst

 - :ref:`data` object which contains the input data, has a field for errors (which stops the execution when added to) and holds the output of each stage (if any).
 - :ref:`configuration` object which contains all the settings loaded in from YAML files plus paths to folders in the project such as ``data/`` and ``output/``.

-.. _loaders:

-Loaders
-#######

-Loaders are stages that are responsible for batch loading large amounts of data and feeding them through the pipeline.
-Typically used for both training and evaluation of performance.
-For example for a Facial Recognition pipeline you may have a large dataset of images that needs to be fed through the pipeline for training.
-The loading of all those images would take place in a Loader.

 .. _validators:

 Validators